wsilveira-usp/azure_dbx_cost_analysis/README.md

 ## Simple Azure Databricks Cost Analysis

-**TL;DR: This repository show an example of leveraging Databricks tags to distribute instance pool cost among jobs run on it.**
+**TL;DR: This repository shows an example of leveraging Databricks tags to distribute instance pool cost among jobs run on it.**

 For Azure Databricks Cost Analysis, the recommendation is to group costs by using resource tags in Azure, which can be even enforced by compute policies.
 This is especially helpful if resources are spread over multiple hierarchies in Azure or are shared by teams.
 It is possible to filter costs associated with a specific team, project, ect., by making sure that all resources used by one entity have a common tag.